 State Assessment Boundary:

-Analysis of data or forecasting is not expected in state assessment.
+Active analysis of data or forecasting is not expected in state assessment.

 7.MS-ESS3-4.
-Construct an argument supported by evidence that human activities and technologies can be engineered to mitigate the negative impact of increases in human population and per capita consumption of natural resources on the environment.
+Construct an argument supported by evidence that human activities and technologies can to mitigate the impact of increases in human population and per capita consumption of natural resources on the environment.

 Clarification Statements: